kairarobot/intro_to_scrapy/README.md

 ```
 	$ scrapy crawl confiers -o trees_csv.csv
 ```
-* Now you have exracted all the conifers-- happy trails!
+* Now you have extracted all the conifers-- happy trails!

 ##Additional Notes: